Self hosting Stubby CMS

 npm run dev

-Open your browser and go to http://localhost:3000 to access your local instance of Stubby CMS.
+Open your browser and go to http://localhost:3000 and access your local instance of Stubby CMS.

 Step 6: Deploying Stubby CMS